 Driving Habits

 Your driving habits and patterns can impact the life of your battery.
-Frequent short trips and stop-and-go driving doesn’t allow the battery to fully recharge, which can lead to a gradual loss of electrical capacity over time.
+Frequent short trips and stop-and-go driving don’t allow the battery to fully recharge, which can lead to a gradual loss of electrical capacity over time.
 Longer drives can keep it charged and in good condition.

 Battery Quality